San Rafael Nursing Home Abuse Attorneys

 How We Can Help

 We all want to ensure that our loved ones get the best possible care in their golden years.
-In some cases, that may mean that they need to reside in a nursing home or assisted living facility for their health and safety. if the people entrusted to care for them are abusive, then you may be able to pursue legal action against the facility.
+In some cases, that may mean that they need to reside in a nursing home or assisted living facility for their health and safety.
+If the people entrusted to care for them are abusive, then you may be able to pursue legal action against the facility.

 Kuvara Law Firm represents individuals who have suffered nursing home abuse as well as their families.
 We work hard to help our clients achieve the best possible outcome, and to find a measure of justice after the unthinkable happens.

-To learn more or to schedule a free initial consultation with a member of our team, reach out online or call us at 415-479-7070.
+To learn more or to schedule a free initial consultation with a member of our team, reach out online or call us at 800-446-5879.